julienstroheker/dcos-autoscaler/README.md

 2017-06-23 20:20:41,531 - dcos-autoscaler - INFO - Ratio CPU = 70.0% - Ratio MEM = 12.061248527679624%
 ```

+### Running the autoscaler in your cluster

+Marathon.json

 ### Example for Microsoft Azure :

 Documentation in progress...